matiaspl/ndi2srt/README.md

 # NDI2SRT - NDI to SRT Transcoder with SMPTE Timecode Injection

 A high-performance transcoder that converts NDI (Network Device Interface) video streams to SRT (Secure Reliable Transport) with embedded SMPTE 12M-1 LTC timecode metadata.
 The application is designed for professional broadcast workflows where accurate timecode preservation is critical.
+Vibe-coded using Cursor.

 ## Overview